Birdo1221/Users-Todo-WebApp/README.md

 The application comprises several files and directories, each serving a specific purpose:

 - **Flask File Structure:**
 - **app.py:** This is the main Flask application file where the routes and functionality of the web application are defined.
-  - **templates directory:** Contains HTML templates for rendering the pages to the users.
+- **templates directory:** Contains HTML templates for rendering pages to users.
 - **static directory:** Stores static files such as CSS, JavaScript, and images used by the application.

 - **Created Directories / Files:**
 - **user_tasks directory:** Holds JSON files that store task data for each user.
-  -  Each user has a unique task file associated with their account that is named by based64 encoding their username as the file name
+- Each user has a unique task file associated with their account that is named based on the Base64 encoding of their username.

-  - E.g  [task_(UsernameBase64).json]   [tasks_YWRtaW4=.json]  This is an admin example [YWRtaW4=  is admin]
+- E.g., [task_(UsernameBase64).json]   [tasks_YWRtaW4=.json]  This is an admin example [YWRtaW4= is admin]

-  -  Now for each user, every tasks that is generated is using uuid to name the tasks to save / store them in the users independant
+- For each user, every task is generated using a UUID to name the tasks and save/store them in the user's independent JSON file, which contains:

-     .json file that will contain:
+-
      ```
      [
      UUID Generated Id
      Task Name
      The Task Description
-        If marked it completed or not
+     If marked as completed or not
      ]
      ```
+     Example:
      ```
      [
      {
        "id": "ac9e4bb7-0a75-47d3-b5a5-6c7a184dbb27",
        "name": "update to-do ",
        "description": "Make to update to-do app for profile pfp's and clean-up code ",
        "completed": false
      },
      {
        "id": "d1f51f41-c7dd-4206-8575-6408a0c1695e",
        "name": "hands",
        "description": "get some gloves",
        "completed": true,
-          "additional_description": "i need to go buy some gloves for the winter time"
+       "additional_description": "I need to go buy some gloves for the winter time"
      }
      ]
      ```
+-

 ## Functionalities

 ### 1. Registration and Login

 - Users can register for an account by providing a unique username, password, security question, and answer.
 - Passwords are securely hashed using the `bcrypt` library to ensure data security.
-- Upon successful registration, users can log in using their oorrect credentials.
+- Upon successful registration, users can log in using their correct credentials.

 ### 2. Dashboard

 - Authenticated users are directed to the dashboard upon login.
-- The dashboard displays a web GUI for the creation of user's tasks as well as, allowing them to view, edit, delete, and mark tasks as completed.
+- The dashboard displays a web GUI for the creation of users' tasks as well as allowing them to view, edit, delete, and mark tasks as completed.
-- Tasks are stored in JSON files associated with each user to maintain privacy and data simplicity .
+- Tasks are stored in JSON files associated with each user to maintain privacy and data simplicity.

 ### 3. Task Management